tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

       * "To build the theoretical foundation of machine learning, we need to develop high-dimensional numerical analysis."

+Hernandez, _Symmetries of Grothendieck rings in representation theory_: http://arxiv.org/pdf/2501.03024

+    The article starts with a broad overview on representation theory, category theory, Grothendieck rings and cluster algebras in order to present several instances in which Grothendieck rings admit symmetries.

 ---

-Hernandez, _Symmetries of Grothendieck rings in representation theory_: http://arxiv.org/pdf/2501.03024

-    A broad overview on representation theory of Lie groups, Lie algebras, monoidal categories, Grothendieck rings, and categorification.

 Black and Sanyal, _Underlying flag polymatroids_: http://arxiv.org/abs/2207.12221